morey-tech/aap_tf_snow_demo/exec-environment/README.md

 1. Create the ansible.cfg file

     For ansible-build to be able to fetch collections from Red Hat Automation Hub, you will need to provide your Automation Hub token.
 This is done by editing the ansible.cfg file.
-Make sure this file won't be push into a public git repo since it will contain your personal AH token.
+Make sure this file won't be push into a public git repo since it will contain your personal Automation Hub token.

     ``` ini
     [defaults]